ctapiahijo/HealthAndFitnessTracker/README.md

 How to Use

 NET SDK - Ensure you have the .NET SDK installed to build and run the application.
+(Be aware that the database will have mock data already within)

 Log In: